scuzzydude/asimov/asimov.md

 Thomas Jefferson, the man who castrated royalty for good, with words both logical and defiant, was a master of men himself.
 Yet, to his brethren in the colonies, his peers, he was admired and respected, highly valued.
 In today's values, he was a criminal, holding people hostage and forcing them into labor against their will.
 Is that ironic?
 Or is it hypocrisy?
 Or -- was Jefferson's own internal struggle what gave him words to perfectly define what freedom means?

 Henry Ford mastered a process that was duplicated in millions of peaceful, commercial, and military applications.
 This led to prosperity throughout the entire world.
-He might have been the most innovative engineer in American history, greater than Tesla himself in real value created because his innovation had such broad application.[^26] Yet he hated Jews and used his wealth to influence others with his hate.
+He might have been the most innovative engineer in American history, greater than Tesla in real value created because his innovation had such broad application.[^26] Yet he hated Jews and used his wealth to influence others with his hate.
 In his day, he was valued tremendously.
 In today's value system, he would be canceled.
 In today's value system, he would not be a criminal, it's a fundamental right to express your opinion, no matter how stupid.
 You can hate who or what you want.
 When we talk about moral values, they are seen to be individual choices, our own values.
 Is it ironic, that Henry Ford, who hated Jews, invented the fundamental processes that allowed American industry to defeat Adolph Hitler, the most powerful antisemite in history?

 In terms of a system, when you see a repeating pattern of conflicts that occur at an increasing frequency, this usually represents unbalanced resources.
 To fix it, you break the entire process apart and rebalance them.
 You build cars, and you notice that it takes one tire-installer four minutes to put four tires on a car, and that stage of the assembly is where the production back up starts.
 You figure out, you can have four tire-installers put on a tire each, and since they don't have to move around the car, it takes only 40 seconds.
 You not only cleared a blockage, but you sped up the process by efficiency of motion.